 We would love to see your High Country photos.
 Share them on our Facebook page.

 Below is an interactive map.
 The map shows markers to the various locations mentioned above.
 Click on the map icon for the destination you wish to visit.
 A popup description will appear.
 To get directions, click on the word ‘Directions’.
 A panel will appear below the map.
 Enter your location in the first section.
-The second section is automatically filled out.
+Enter the destination in the second section.
 Click on ‘Get Directions’.
-The directions to the destination will appear below this.
+The directions to the destination will then appear below the map.